 Photo: Ian Atkins

 The Heritage Harvest Festival team kept these traditions close when creating this year’s virtual programs, which continue to emphasize the power of place at Monticello.
 Our publications at Ivy Life & Style Media have been long-time sponsors and supporters of the Heritage Harvest Festival.
 We believe in their mission and are excited to be part of the reflective thinking, the preservation of food traditions and the remarkable community that is being created.

-loves baking, gardening, shopping at the Charlottesville City Market and cooking with fresh produce.
+, our co publisher, holds a masters degree from the University of Northern Colorado and loves baking, gardening, shopping at the Charlottesville City Market and cooking with fresh produce.
 This recipe reminds her of treasured childhood memories at the local orchards.

 SHOP THIS POST